Annotations

 * To add point annotations, left-click on the desired location on the map.

-* A dialogue box will appear, allowing the operator to enter a description, edit latitude and longitude for the location, add altitude relative to the take-off point, assign a colour tag, and save them.
+* A dialogue box will appear, allowing the operator to enter a description, pick any group or sub-group, edit latitude and longitude for the location, add altitude relative to the take-off point, assign a colour tag, and save them.

 \